-In response, the LAP will be offering a series of free workshops during the fall of 2014 designed to help our members adequately prepare for their financial future and the possibility of retirement.
-Lifestyle choices for later life, healthcare and other financial needs, and preparing adequately for the possibility of non-income producing years will be discussed.
-These programs will also address the elements of an effective practice transition plan and the option of appointing an alternative practice administrator to assume responsibility for the practice temporarily or permanently, should the need arise.
+In response, the LAP offered a series of free workshops during the fall of 2014 designed to help our members adequately prepare for their financial future and the possibility of retirement.
+Lifestyle choices for later life, healthcare and other financial needs, and preparing adequately for the possibility of non-income producing years was discussed.

-The workshops will be offered multiple times in both the San Francisco and Los Angeles offices of the State Bar.
-Members will also be able to view the program via live webinar.
+The workshops were offered multiple times in both the San Francisco and Los Angeles offices of the State Bar.
+Members are now able to view one of these programs online through the MCLE link on the State Bar website or via www.calbar.inreachce.com, using the search terms "financial planning."